rozek/lava-lamp-replacement/README.md

 For my wife, I just finished a little project to replace a real lava lamp with s.th. less dangerous and dirty (just imagine the mess if a real lava lamp falls to the ground and breaks...).

-After some experiments, I decided to use an [Espruino](https://www.espruino.com/) microcontroler to drive a 16x16 matrix of WS2812 LEDs.
+After some experiments, I decided to use an [Espruino](https://www.espruino.com/) microcontroller to drive a 16x16 matrix of WS2812 LEDs.

 > This documentation is currently in progress - do not expect it to be completed before end of november.